Date nights are a great way for moms and dads to get a little break, catch up on some adult conversation and simply enjoy each other’s company.

 Catching a new comedy at the movie theater is always fun, but a visit to a comedy club offers a great change of scenery and a chance to support local stand-up comedians.
 Laugh the night away with a visit to Mark Ridley’s Comedy Castle in Royal Oak or Go Comedy!
 Improv in Ferndale.

 Take advantage of a nice summer evening or fall afternoon to take in the beautiful sights somewhere like Kensington Metropark in Milford or Elizabeth Park in Trenton for a picnic.
 Or, as reader Brooke Borton suggests, consider the top level of a parking garage in downtown Ann Arbor.
 Find even more metro Detroit picnic spots in our roundup.

 Here’s an idea that works even if you can’t get a babysitter: A trip to Chuck E. Cheese’s, recommends one of our readers.
 “My husband and I don’t have a sitter so our date nights are family nights.
 We go to Chuck E. Cheese’s,” Michelle Liabenow RePass wrote on our page.
 “While our 6-year-old is busy in kid heaven, my husband and I compete on who can get the most tickets.
 It gets very cutthroat.”

 5. Get cultured

-Check out Mix @ The Max at the Max M. & Marjorie S. Fisher Music Center, Erin Molnar suggests.
-The program brings a new musical or cultural experience to Midtown Detroit every month.
-There’s no dress code, doors open early for cocktails and snacks are available during the performance.
+Check out events at The Cube at the Max M. & Marjorie S. Fisher Music Center, Erin Molnar suggests.
+Here, you’ll find new musical or cultural experiences in Midtown Detroit every month.
+There’s no dress code and some events include cocktails and snacks.

 6. Try something new